ajwills72/rmip/docs/teacher_notes.md

 ### Assessment

 The module's mark is based on  20% Practical and 80% Coursework, with no exams, but with pass/fail competency components.

-_References to 'week X' mean the Xth teaching week of the semester_.
-For the 2020/21 Plymouth University timetable, teaching week 1 of semester 2 begins 01/02/2021.

 20% - Group mark for a 10-min group oral presentation.
 The mark is weighted mainly on the quality of the research presented, rather than audio-visual slickness.
 There is a detailed quantitative mark scheme. **Occurs during class in Week 10**